eclipse/xtext/xtext-website/documentation/350_continuous_integration.md

 </plugin>
 ```

 You may add multiple languages in the languages section.
 A language will use the default outputConfiguration, but you can override the different properties just as you can do within Eclipse preferences.

 ## Maven Tycho Hints

 Tycho allows you to resolve project dependencies against existing p2 repositories.
 There are two ways to define target p2 repositories in a Tycho build.
 The first way is to define the repository URLs directly in the `pom.xml` using maven `<repositories>` section.
 The p2 repositories need to be marked with layout=p2.
-The second way is to use eclipse [target platform files](https://wiki.eclipse.org/Tycho/Target_Platform#Target_files).
+The second way is to use Eclipse [target platform files](https://wiki.eclipse.org/Tycho/Target_Platform#Target_files).
 This approach is much faster, because the target platform resolution is performed only once, while the repository look-ups have to be done for every module.
 Using the target platform will drastically reduce the build time, especially in bigger projects with a lot of modules.

 To further speed up the p2 dependency resolution step, use the concrete build repository instead of a project's repository or the huge [eclipse common]({{page.upsite.eclipse}}releases/photon/) composite repository.
 In the table below you can find p2 repository URLs for Xtext releases and their dependencies.
 Versions in parentheses represent the minimal required versions.